charinta/charinta/README.md

 ### Hi there 👋

-🌱 I’m currently learning html, js, and php.
-🔭 Now I'm on a project with laravel 10.
+🌱 I’m an Undergraduate Informatics Student at University of Jenderal Soedirman.
+Currently I'm learning laravel 10.
 😄 Pronouns: she/her

 <!--